HOW TO BUDGET FOR CHRISTMAS THE EASY WAY!

 My love language is acts of service and quality time.

-So this Christmas, I would rather have you cook dinner for me or do the dishes and play a card game than receiving a present.
+So this Christmas, I would rather have you cook dinner for me or do the dishes and play a card game than receive a present.
 You see what I mean.